CiscoDevNet/cml-community/node-definitions/juniper/vJunos-Evolved/README.md

 1. Ensure that the SSH service for the underlying Linux platform of the CML controller is enabled.
 This is **NOT** the same as the terminal server/SCP service available on the standard SSH port (tcp/22).
 The CML server should be listening for SSH requests on TCP port 1122
 2. Use SSH to connect to the Linux CLI of the CML server
+3. Run the `sudo -s` command and type in the password of the `sysadmin` user to launch into the root CLI
-3. Run the following commands to define the appropriate EFI firmware files for the vJunos-Evolved node type in the CML configuration.
+4. Run the following commands to define the appropriate EFI firmware files for the vJunos-Evolved node type in the CML configuration.
 The folder name is *VERY* important - it must match the ID of the node definition

 ```
 cd /usr/share/edk2/ovmf